-Cody is hugely proud to be a new Ambassador for the Wings for Life World Run, an incredible event taking place globally on Sunday May 7.
-The run raises funds for life-changing spinal cord research, with tens of thousands of participants at multiple locations worldwide taking to the track simultaneously, attracting everyone from fun-runners to … Continue reading Wings Around the World
+Cody is hugely proud to celebrate her second year as an Ambassador for the Wings for Life World Run, an incredible event taking place globally on Sunday May 6, 2018.
+The run raises funds for life-changing spinal cord research, with tens of thousands of participants at multiple locations worldwide taking to the track simultaneously, attracting … Continue reading Wings Around the World

 It’s been a great start to the year: firstly, Cody’s debut as Assistant Coach for the SA Heat women’s team saw their best result to date at the Touch Nationals in March.
 And now, term one of semester one in her Bachelor of Business (Marketing) is done and dusted at Uni SA – only five … Continue reading 2016 – Inroads and Adventures